darinchau/AutoMasher/README.md

 # Installation

 ## Requirements
-- Python 3.12 (should theoretically work with Python 3.10+.
-Tested only on Python 3.12)
+- Python 3.12 (Ideal version, should theoretically work with Python 3.10 and 3.11, beyond 3.13 the aifc libraries are removed so librosa kinda doesn't work)
 - A decent GPU with some VRAM (>= 4GB) if possible
 - C++14 compatible compiler (for `madmom` library)
 - `ffmpeg` installed on your system and added to your PATH